awsrcld04/AccountLogonCheck/README.md

 - Disables accounts that have not logged in within a certain number of days
 - Optional: Find and disable accounts that have not been used (no login datetimestamp)

+> NOTES: "v1.0" was completed in 2011.
+AccountLogonCheck was written to work in on-premises Active Directory environments.
+The purpose of AccountLogonCheck was/is to keep Active Directory environments "clean" for user accounts and to help facilitate upgrades/migrations as a "clean AD" will lessen the chance for unexpected impact due to user accounts.

 ## Requirements:

 Operating System Requirements: